skeaneRW/100_days/README.md

 ### trivia game 🤓

-use your object-oriented programming skills to the test with a fun trivia game.
+put your object-oriented programming skills to the test with a fun trivia game.

 ## day 18 (5/18/25):